Péter Magyar Ends Viktor Orbán's 16-Year Rule in Hungary's Historic Election

 Why It Matters for Europe

 Orbán's Hungary had become a persistent thorn in the side of the European Union, blocking EU decisions on Ukraine aid, vetoing sanctions packages, and challenging the bloc's fundamental values on issues from judicial independence to press freedom.
-His defeat removes one of the EU's most disruptive members and could unlock billions of euros in frozen EU funds that Brussels had withheld over rule-of-law concerns.
+His government's friendly relations with Russia and its obstruction of aid to Ukraine had further isolated Hungary within the bloc.
+The EU had withheld billions of euros in funding, citing concerns about democratic backsliding and the misuse of EU funds.
+Magyar's victory removes one of the EU's most disruptive members and could unlock those frozen funds, providing a significant boost to Hungary's economy.

 For NATO, the result is equally significant.
 Orbán had been the alliance's most reluctant member, repeatedly blocking or delaying decisions on Ukraine and maintaining warm relations with Moscow.
-Magyar's victory is expected to bring Hungary back into closer alignment with its Western allies.
+Magyar's victory is expected to bring Hungary back into closer alignment with its Western allies, strengthening the cohesion of both the EU and NATO at a moment when both face significant external pressures.

 "Magyar ended Hungarian Prime Minister Viktor Orbán's 16-year grip on power in a landslide victory on Sunday.
 The former Orbán loyalist burst onto the scene as an opposition leader in 2024." — NPR